floralink/plugins/src/ellenberg/README.md

 - there is nothing else specified in the comment field
 - and "0" is not a possible enumeration of that field (that's the case for the salt indicator)

-`the mapping.js` module converts that to an "x", since this seems to be the right case.
+The `mapping.js` module converts that to an "x", since this seems to be the right case.

-If all entries for the indicator values are set as "0" (this seems to be the case when there are no indicator values described for that taxon), the entry will be omitted.
-(IMPLEMENT THIS!)
+There also is an unresolved issue which leads to 11 entries being omitted.